Best Hoverboards and Self-Balancing Scooters of 2017

-The Segway dominated the competition in this metric, earning an exceptional 9 out of 10.
-This model lasted for 2:25 in our obstacle course, over a half hour longer than the next closest model, the Epikgo Classic, and over double the runtime of the worst performing model, the Razor Hovertrax.
+The Segway and the Swagtron T6 dominated the competition in this metric, both earning an exceptional 9 out of 10.
+The Segway lasted for 2:25 in our obstacle course, followed by the 2:00 that the T6 lasted for.
+These both were double and over double the runtime of the worst performing model, the Razor Hovertrax.
 The Razor lasted a little over an hour, so you should be able to reliably count on at least an hour of play time, no matter which of these boards you get.

 A similar pattern continued for our range test, or maximum distance traveled.
 The Segway once again led the pack, this time with an even larger discrepancy between it and the next closest finisher.
-Lasting an incredible 14.7 miles, the Segway earned a 9 out of 10, going almost 6 miles further than the Epikgo Premier.
+Lasting an incredible 14.7 miles, followed by the 12 miles of the Swagtron T6.
 The Epikgo Classic, Skque, Halo Rover, and the Powerboard all had similar results, traveling 7.2, 7.2, 7.4, and 7 miles respectively.
-We ranked the Hoverzon and the Swagtron T3 about average for their approximately 5 miles of travel, and the Razor rounded out the bottom with its meager, 3.4-mile range.
+We ranked the Hoverzon, XtremePowerUS, and the Swagtron T3 about average for their approximately 5-6 miles of travel, and the Razor rounded out the bottom with its meager, 3.4-mile range.

 The final aspect we looked at was charging time, conducting our own test rather than relying on manufacturers' claimed time.
 The three fastest boards were the Hoverzon, T3, and T1, all taking between 1:15 and 1:20 to fully charge.
-The slowest being the Segway, at around 3 hours to completely charge — understandable, as this board has such a massive battery when compared to the others.
-The off-road models (Epikgo Classic, Epikgo Premier, and Halo Rover) took about 2.5 hours to recharge.
-We were a little disappointed that the Powerboard and the Razor both took about 2:40 minutes to charge, where they didn't really have the exceptional range or runtime to compensate for taking so long to charge.
+The slowest is the Segway, at around 3 hours to completely charge — understandable, as this board has such a massive battery when compared to the others.
+The off-road models (Epikgo Classic, Epikgo Premier, Swagtron T6, and Halo Rover) took about 2.5 hours to recharge.
+We were a little disappointed that the Powerboard and the Razor both took about 2:40 and the XtremePowerUS took three hours to charge — especially when these boards did not have the exceptional range or runtime to compensate for taking so long to charge.